 The Haunted Hollows was a family friendly yet mature attraction that is far from cheesy, as we thoroughly found ourselves laughing, and being entertained by the dark, creepy freaks that inhabited this “abandoned” town.
 The twisted dark humor presented by this attraction had a sense of self-awareness, was blatantly off-color and slightly disturbing.
 Along with our journey, we encountered a variety of modern-day monstrosities including hillbillies who warned us not to “date their sister”, a ghoulish doctor responsible for creating a variety of deformed residents, and a visit with “Krampus”, followed by visiting the local town jail.

-The Haunted Hallows excelled at creating a storyline for each attraction with focused acting that aligned with each scene.
+The Haunted Hallows excelled at creating a story-line for each attraction with focused acting that aligned with each scene.
 The banter between characters, and guests made for an entertaining visit to this pleasantly bizarre haunted attraction.
 Each character seemed to “understand” their place in the demented down, and their performances guided the show to success.
-As we proceed with the 2017 season, we hope that one day the Haunted Hallows returns and can display its dark, twisted humor, and love for Halloween to a larger, appreciative haunt audience.
+As we proceed with the 2018 season, we hope that one day the Haunted Hallows returns and can display its dark, twisted humor, and love for Halloween to a larger, appreciative haunt audience.